 Background and Summary

-The objective of this study is to obtain travel speeds for the I-4 Beyond the Ultimate (I-4 BtU) project’s southern study area.
+The objective of this study is to identify the peak conditions to support a diversion analysis and provide the framework for future traffic analysis for the the I-4 Beyond the Ultimate (I-4 BtU) project’s southern study.
 Specifically this task included processing and analyzing HERE data to support the Interstate Access Plan Documentation (IAPD) for the I-4 BtU project.
 The southern portion of the I-4 BtU corridor is approximately 20 miles in length, ranging from the Kirkman Road interchange (MP 75) to the SR 25/US 27 interchange (MP 55).

 HERE captures real-time travel time data using probe points generated by multiple resources such as GPS or smart phone devices as well as sensor data.
 FDOT’s Traffic Operations Office has acquired archived HERE data dating back to October 2013.
 For this study, Kittelson & Associates (KAI) received agreement from the FDOT Traffic Operations Office to collect and process HERE data for 2014 to avoid data that includes I-4 Ultimate construction.
 KAI analyzed the 2014 HERE data to inform the models regarding peak versus off-peak months, days of the week, times of days and the corresponding free-flow and congested speeds on the I-4 study corridor.